Aida Touma-Suleiman: Head of Women's Status Committee

-Against "Honor Crimes"
+Against "honor crimes"

 Touma-Suleiman has reported that the subject of honor killing was a taboo among Arabs in Israel until protests in the 1990s by the Israeli Palestinian feminist women’s groups Al-Fanar and al-Badeel forced open discussion in the Arab population.
 Although there reportedly exist safe houses for women and girls at risk, the Israel police and other authorities have not always utilized such shelters.

 On Arab world and Israel

-In an interview with an American Jewish student newspaper in 2016, Suleiman explained that she condemned Saudi Arabia and other Gulf nations that support such terrorist organizations as ISIS.
+In an interview with an American Jewish student newspaper in 2016, Suleiman explained that she condemned Saudi Arabia and other Gulf nations that support terrorist organizations such as ISIS.
 She also spoke of Hezbollah, Israel, and the current situation: "As a woman living in a place that suffered Hezbollah's bombardment, when there was a need to condemn the bombing of a civilian population, we were the first to do so.
 And when it was necessary to condemn the Israeli government - we did that too.
 I believe that this gives us the right to make complex observations, since the situation is complex."

 In 2019, she was critical of Arab countries normalizing diplomatic ties with Israel and said it was important for Palestinians to preserve their Arab identity.
+In November 2023 she was suspended from the Knesset for two months after accusing the Israel Defense Forces of war crimes.